fxpio/fxp-security-bundle/README.md

 - Define a role for various host with direct injection in token (regex compatible)
 - Execution cache system for the ACL/ACE getter
 - Execution cache system for the determination of all roles (of token, user, group and children role) of the token
-- Doctrine ORM Filter for filter the records in query (all type)
+- Doctrine ORM Filter for filter the records in query (using ACL Rule Filter Definition)
 - Doctrine Listener for empty the record field value for all query type
 - Doctrine Listener for keep the old value in the record field value if the user has not the permission of action
 - Ability to define a role for a hostname (defined with regex)